John-S4/mainwp-child/readme.txt

 This plugin is installed on each client site and allows them to connect to our MainWP Dashboard.

 == Changelog ==

+=10.3.4 - 22/10/21
++ Code synced with upstream - better error messages and security improvement

 = 10.3.2 - 07/07/21
 + Code synced with upstream to wupport new vulnerability checker